Riya050302/Lab1-Counterfork/task1/readme.md

 1) Add headers
 2) Instiate i (counts clock cycles) and clk (clock signal of module)
-* Modules are insantiated, that means that each time you use a module in SV, you “clone” a separate entity – the clone has a totally separate existence.
-SV is entirely hierarchical.
-Modules can instantiate other modules.
-All modules have inputs and outputs
 4) Instantiate Verilator counter module in C++ code, this is the DUT.
 5)  Dumps waveform data to counter.vcd, which will then be viewed on GTKWave
 6)  Set signal values (Top represents top level entry, only these are visible)